bart747/bart747/_posts/2016-01-05-progressive-images.md

 And CSS filter is unsupported by many browsers.

-When the internet connection is slow (1-2 Mb/s), the script will add blur effect that lasts around 0.3-1.25 second.
+When the internet connection is slow (1-2 Mb/s), the script will add blur effect that lasts around 0.5-1.5 second.
 It looks nicer than clunky, pixelated images.
 On the other hand, if the connection is reaaaallly slow, longer animation might be better.
 But why to focus on such edge case?

-I decided to keep the presented here effect.
-In my experience it's pretty close to the sweet spot.
+In my experience 0.5-1.5s it's pretty close to the sweet spot.

 ### Why Not to Use Something Like Medium.com Thing